autotestUser001/fluxTest/README.md

    then run the trademe_usedcars_spec script in the integration folder, click each test to see the result.

-   To run the test from command line, maximize the command prompt , then type the following command:
+   To run the test from command line, maximize the command prompt, then type the following command:

    *npx cypress run cypress/integration/trademe_usedcars_spec.js*